 Dining plans are intended for individual use only.
 The dining plan holder is the only person who will have access to the dining plan.
 All dining plans are billed and charged to individual accounts and placed on each student's ID card for their personal use.

-Students can view the weekly menu posted on the website, https://bit.ly/3PuTWwd.
+Students can view the weekly menu posted on the website.

 Exemption Petitions